prandell/randell-comics-graphql/README.md

-# Production-Typescript-React-App
+# React-Comic-Shop

-This project is a sample of a production scale Typescript + React application.
+This is a sample production-scale Comic Book shop website built using React + Typescript

 ## General Information